itslynnieeee/itslynieeee/README.md

 # 👋 Hi, I'm Chrislynne Urriza!

 ## 🌟 Introduction
 Hi!
-I'm Chrislyne Urriza.
+I'm Chrislynne Urriza.
 Right now, I’m just starting my journey in tech and trying to learn more about programming and web development.
 I enjoy experimenting with code and seeing how things work (and sometimes break 😅).

 ## 🎯 Goals
 - Learn more about different languages